Using a Basic Scientific Calculator

 - Storing Values: To store a value, press

-). - Recalling Values: To recall a stored value, press
+STOfollowed by a memory key (e.g.,M+orM1). - Recalling Values: To recall a stored value, press

-followed by the memory key where the value was stored. - Clearing Memory: To clear a stored value, press
+RCLfollowed by the memory key where the value was stored. - Clearing Memory: To clear a stored value, press

-followed by the memory key.
+CLRfollowed by the memory key.

 Practical Examples